New tools to improve performance

 This is a very powerful way to use custom reporting in Google analytics.
 You’ll learn exactly where your traffic is coming from and how you can optimize for it.”
 Shares Jack Choros of Little Dragon Media.

-When you’re just starting out, it’s very tempting to track all the data available to you via Google Analytics.
+When you’re just starting out, it’s very tempting to track all the data available to you via Google Analytics and a custom dashboard software.
 You don’t want to miss out on anything.